Skip to main content

 Hitting the Rise

-Hitting the rise is the specific swing adjustment — staying tall through contact and tracking the ball up through the zone rather than swinging down — needed to square up a well-located rise ball rather than swinging under it.
+Hitting the rise is the specific swing adjustment.
+This means staying tall through contact and tracking the ball up through the zone rather than swinging down.
+This means needed to square up a well-located rise ball rather than swinging under it.

 Because the rise ball finishes higher than it appears to be heading initially, a hitter's normal, level-to-slightly-downward bat path swings under the ball if unadjusted.
 Hitting the rise successfully requires staying taller through the swing and matching the bat path to the ball's actual rising-relative trajectory, essentially swinging up through the pitch rather than around or under it.
-This is a difficult adjustment to make on the fly within a single at-bat, which is why hitters typically train it specifically against machines or feeds calibrated to simulate rise-ball trajectories.
+This is a difficult adjustment to make on the fly within a single at-bat.
+This is why hitters typically train it in particular against machines or feeds calibrated to simulate rise-ball trajectories.

 Advanced note

-Train against a machine set specifically to rise-ball trajectories so the up-through-the-zone bat path becomes a repeatable adjustment rather than a rare, lucky success.
+Train against a machine set in particular to rise-ball trajectories so the up-through-the-zone bat path becomes a repeatable adjustment rather than a rare, lucky success.

-Recognizing the rise ball early, the hitter keeps her spine tall and swings up through the ball's actual path, driving a line drive over the shortstop instead of missing under it.
+Recognizing the rise ball early, the hitter keeps her spine tall and swings up through the ball's actual path.
+This drives a line drive over the shortstop instead of missing under it.

 Why it matters

-Rise balls are one of the highest swing-and-miss pitches in fast-pitch specifically because most hitters never train the up-through-the-zone adjustment needed to square them up.
+Rise balls are one of the highest swing-and-miss pitches in fast-pitch in particular.
+This is because most hitters never train the up-through-the-zone adjustment needed to square them up.

 How it shows up on video